-If you’ve ever held a microfiber cleaning cloth in your bare hand, you’ve probably noticed that it’s more bristly and rough than a standard cloth.
-That’s due to the ultra-fine fibers which make up this synthetic fabric, which are woven and then split to increase surface area.
+If you’ve ever held a microfiber cleaning cloth in your bare hand, you’ve probably noticed that it’s more bristly and rough than a standard towel.
+That’s because the ultra-fine fibers in this synthetic fabric are woven and then split to increase surface area.

 The split fibers of a microfiber cleaning cloth are what makes them so great at picking up dust or powering away grime.
 Unfortunately, that same texture makes them harder to clean since the fibers grab onto dirt and other messes.

 How To Clean Microfiber Cloths

-- Wash these cloths after each use: Microfiber cloths used in the bathroom or kitchen, along with those used to clean greasy messes, should be washed after each use.
+Kitchen and bathroom cloths: Microfiber cloths used in the bathroom or kitchen, along with those used to clean greasy messes, should be washed after each use.
 Using hot water (over 120°F) will kill lingering germs.

 Regardless of how you use them, eventually all microfiber cloths need to be laundered.
 To keep them in good condition, you need to understand a few things.